valerian736/valerian736.github.io/_projects/crashDetection/index.md

 ---
 layout: post
 title: CrashAlert
-description:  CrashAlert is a device that helps to contacts first responders when a car accident occured.
-With this device, the responders can be notified without the victim calling for help.
-This device also has GPS and battery to ensure the crash location can be pinpointed accurrately.
+description:  CrashAlert is an innovative safety device designed to automatically contact first responders in the event of a car accident.
+The system eliminates the need for the victim to call for help by instantly transmitting an emergency alert once a crash is detected.
+Equipped with a built-in GPS module, CrashAlert accurately pinpoints the location of the incident, ensuring that responders can reach the scene as quickly as possible.
+The device also features an independent battery system to maintain reliable operation even if the vehicle’s power supply is disrupted.
+This project integrates of sensors, AVR microcontroller, and GPS communication to enhance road safety and emergency response efficiency.

 skills:
   - Baremetal AVR